kevdevrev/Project3/readme.md

-A simple C-based program to allow the use of several shell commands in a linux enviroment.
+A Database program that provides a user interface using Java Swing, that allows the user to enter querys to update or view a MySQL database.